 What is the VW ID.4 GTX release date?

-The ID.4 GTX is expected to go on sale in Europe in June.
+The ID.4 GTX is now on sale in Europe.